 - Monitor your own participation so as to allow for and encourage the participation of others

-- Turn off cell phones before class or set on vibrate
+- Turn off cell phones before class or set them on vibrate.

 Michael E. Solt